 So my wife and I agreed that openly gay people shouldn’t be in ordained ministry.
 What’s more, we’d decided to leave our church if the vote came out in favour of gay people.

-And then she opened up, saying she was “not straight” and that “she was attracted to girls and boys”.
+And then she opened up.
+She said she was “not straight” and that “she was attracted to girls and boys”.
 She told us she didn’t quite understand what was happening to her, that she felt a strong connection to people regardless of gender.

 To my shock, all the science I had learned just departed my mind.
 “This can’t be,” I whispered to myself, despite not fully understanding what exactly was happening to Amy.
 “Not the child that I carried around in my arms up to the age of nine!”